CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 This is because there is quite a bit more math involved with this shading model as opposed to lambertian, which is essentially just a dot product, with some additional overhead from the gaussian falloff.
 However, the results are much more realistic, tunable, and are more extensible than plain lambertian shading.

+This was with 5.0 light radius and 20x20x20 cluster slices

 ### Optimizations